relari-ai/continuous-eval/README.md

 #### LLM-based

-- `LLMBasedFaithfulness`: Classification of whether the statements in the Generated Answer can be attributed to the Retrieved Contexts by LLM
+- `LLMBasedFaithfulness`: Binary classifications of whether the statements in the Generated Answer can be attributed to the Retrieved Contexts by LLM
 - `LLMBasedAnswerCorrectness`: Score (1-5) of the Generated Answer based on the Question and Ground Truth Answer calcualted by LLM

 ## License